ethanweber/IncidentsDataset/README.md

 See the following pages for more details:

 - Project page: [IncidentsDataset.csail.mit.edu](http://incidentsdataset.csail.mit.edu/).
-- ECCV 2020 Paper "Detecting natural disasters, damage, and incidents in the wild" [here](http://incidentsdataset.csail.mit.edu/IncidentsDatasetPaper.pdf).
+- ECCV 2020 Paper "Detecting natural disasters, damage, and incidents in the wild" [here](https://arxiv.org/abs/2008.09188).
+- **Extended Paper** "Incidents1M: a large-scale dataset of images with natural disasters, damage, and incidents" [here](https://arxiv.org/abs/2201.04236).

 # Obtain the data